What 10 classic TV cars are worth today

 We have previously looked at what television characters earned at their job, and how much their houses are worth.
 Now let's look inside their garages and see how much their automobiles are worth today.

-We recently raced all these cars to see which was the fastest.
 Now let's see which is the priciest.